nickmain/SwiftDevNotes/README.md

-# SwiftDevNotes
+# Swift Dev Notes

-Notes and example code for interesting and obscure Swift language features
+Notes and example code for interesting and obscure Swift language features.